Rosey Grier: Statistics

 Presently, Rosey Grier is one of the oldest living NFL players having spent his entire career in the NFL prior to the NFL-AFL merger.
-Thought he did play in NFL Championship games, Grier never had a chance to play in a Super Bowl because his entire playing career pre-dated the Super Bowl era.
-During his playing years statistics were not tracked as they are in the modern era.
-Known statistical highlights of Grier's career include:
+Though he did play in NFL Championship games, Grier never had a chance to play in a Super Bowl as his entire playing career pre-dated the Super Bowl era.
+During his playing years statistics were not tracked to the degree they are in the modern era.
+Known statistical highlights of Grier's NFL career include: